IBM-Watson/wex-appbuilder-sample-proxy/readme.md

 Create a new folder called 'proxy' in `$AB_HOME/wlp/usr/servers/AppBuilder/apps`

-Unzip the proxy WAR into the newly created proxy folder.
+Once you've built the proxy WAR following the instructions below, unzip it into the newly created proxy folder.
 You should now have `$AB_HOME/wlp/usr/servers/AppBuilder/apps/proxy/META-INF` and `$AB_HOME/wlp/usr/servers/AppBuilder/apps/proxy/WEB-INF`.

 Open server.xml, located at $AB_HOME/wlp/usr/servers/AppBuilder/ for editing.
 Add the following block to the `server` node.